Transport in Switzerland: Mountain rail

 Trains cannot climb steep gradients, so it is necessary to build large amounts of track in order to gain height gradually.
-Transversals through the Alps were made possible with the use of hidden circular tunnels, which are called Spiral.
-In the case of extremely mountainous terrain, railway engineers opted for the more economical narrow gauge construction.
+Transversals through the Alps were made possible with the use of hidden circular tunnels, which are called spiral railways.
+In the case of extremely mountainous terrain, railway engineers opted for the more economical narrow-gauge construction.

 The many railway viaducts of the Rhaetian Railway in the canton of Graubünden, built for the most part in the early 20th century, have become a tourist attraction as well as a necessary transport system, drawing rail enthusiasts from all over the world.

 Some railways were built only for tourist purposes as the Gornergrat or the Jungfraujoch, Europe's highest station in the Bernese Oberland, at an altitude of 3,454 metres (11,330 ft).